-The Bikini Diva division is fairly new, offering a unique opportunity for those who wish to present a toned, healthy beach body, and not necessarily engage in year-round heavy resistance training.
+The Bikini division has been around since 2010 and offers an opportunity for those who wish to present a toned, healthy beach body, and not necessarily engage in year-round heavy resistance training.
 Here the judges are not looking for overt muscle mass, but rather an overall sexy and feminine body, ranging in body fat from 10-14%.

 This division has been gaining in popularity, perhaps because it does not require as many of the stringent aspects as Bodybuilding, Figure, and Fitness.
 A healthy, lean diet combined with a no-nonsense approach to regular exercise will yield a stage-worthy Bikini Diva body that is “healthy, athletic, and fit”.